-- Enables appliances with a type A plug to be used with a 13A UK (type G) socket.
+- Enables appliances with a 2 pin NEMA 1-15 (Type A) plug and 3 pin NEMA 5-15 (Type B) plug to be connected to a 13A UK (type G) socket.

 - The unit has a 13A fuse, which is a requirement in the UK for safety.

 - Please note that this adaptor does not convert the voltage.
 Please carefully check the appliance to ensure that it is suitable for use at 230v.

 A type A plug is pictured and the following technical details may also help to identify it:

 Live pin: Rectangular, 1.5mm x 6.3mm wide, 15.9-18.3mm long

 Neutral pin: Rectangular, 1.5mm thick x 7.9mm wide, 15.9-18.3mm long

 Polarised (plug can only be inserted one way around)